 How to Prevent Rutabaga From Sticking

-Roasting rutabaga is very easy but there is one common issue.
-While roasting, the vegetable (and many others) likes to stick to the baking pan and that is why nonstick surfaces and stirring halfway through are emphasized in this recipe.
+Roasting rutabaga is very easy, but you may experience a common issue.
+While roasting, many vegetables like to stick to the baking pan.
+That is why nonstick surfaces and stirring halfway through are emphasized in this recipe.

 To combat the issue, try one of these:

-- Silicone Baking Mats: If you don't like the idea of throwing away parchment all the time, turn to a baking mat.
-It is a very small investment that can be reused for years to turn any pan into a nonstick wonder.
+- Silicone Baking Mats: If you don't like the idea of throwing away parchment paper after every use, turn to a baking mat.
+It is a very small investment that can be reused for years and will turn any pan into a nonstick wonder.

 |Nutritional Guidelines (per serving)|